Wotcnt/Polyrifringence-Engine/README.md

 2. How do `REGF` and `PVS` jointly diagnose failure modes in a multi-gem sapphire–diamond–calcite stack at high recursion depth?
 3. Given a phase-trace CSV, show me step by step how to estimate Euclid-style angular drift from `PB_rad`, `PVS_mrad`, and `DeltaTheta_eo_mrad`.
 4. What parameter regimes `(ray count, micro-batch, dtype, recursion depth)` push the engine closest to numerical instability on an RTX 3050, and how do I harden against that?
-5. How does changing the gem sequence from `sapphire,diamond,quartz` to `sapphire,calcite,zircon` alter convergence behavior and Euclid-5 pass rate?
+5. How does changing the gem sequence from `sapphire,diamond,quartz` to `sapphire,calcite,zircon` alter convergence behaviour and Euclid-5 pass rate?
 6. Design a lab-noise harness run that stress-tests phase coherence while keeping energy drift `(|\delta_E| < 0.001)`.
 Explain why each parameter choice matters.
 7. Show how `--ai_feedback` modifies the recursion diagnostics pathway and how I should interpret its logs without treating it as an autonomous agent.
 8. For a given benchmark CSV, walk me through a full verification pass: `Euclid-5 compliance`, `REGF trend`, `PVS trend`, and where the recursion begins to degrade.
 9. How would you use the phase-trace viewer to distinguish benign polarization spread from true geometric phase drift that violates Euclid-5?
-10. Map the Codex Twelve gem roles onto concrete optical behaviors in the engine `(isotropic vs anisotropic, dispersion regime, and use-case per gem)`.
+10. Map the Codex Twelve gem roles onto concrete optical behaviours in the engine `(isotropic vs anisotropic, dispersion regime, and use-case per gem)`.
-11. Explain how to construct a minimal multi-gem configuration that demonstrates resonance-like behavior without breaking energy conservation or `Euclid-5 constraints`.
+11. Explain how to construct a minimal multi-gem configuration that demonstrates resonance-like behaviour without breaking energy conservation or `Euclid-5 constraints`.
 12. In `expert mode`, compare Polyrifringence to a conventional interferometer at the operator level and show exactly where the recursive feedback term changes the physics.

 ---